kestra-io/docs/content/docs/12.migration-guide/recursive-rendering.md

 release: 0.14.0
 ---

-Since release 0.14.0, kestra's templating engine has changed the default rendering behavior to **not recursive**.
+Since 0.14.0, kestra's templating engine has changed the default rendering behavior to **not recursive**.

 ## Why the change?